ShadyVoidz/Academic-Performance-Trends/README.md

   1. Does studying for longer periods of time produce better results on the exam?
   2. Does attending class actually have an impact on your exam results or can you get away with simply independent studying?
-  3. If you had a bad score on the previous exam are you more likely to try harder by studying lots or give up by studying less?
+  3. If you had a bad score on the previous exam are you more likely to do better, worse or the same?
-  4. If you had a good score on the previous exame are you more likely to be motivated and study more or be a bit more lenient?
+  4. If you had a good score on the previous exam are you more likely to do better, worse or the same?
   5. Do previous exam results impact how you achieve on the next exam?
   6. Did students who on average slept longer achieve better?
 Was sleeping too much or too little harmful?